Golden Hill, MD

 The property is endangered due to the rising waters of the Bay, and the Applegarths asked Encore Sustainable Architects to develop an Opportunity Study for the property in an effort to determine how the property could be preserved and perhaps adapted for reuse.
 The study was completed in 2019 as well as a nomination for the property to be added to the National Register of Historic Places.

 Late April 2020, sustained 60-mile-an-hour winds ripped through the lower Eastern Shore of Maryland.
 Every roof of the farm complex of Medicine Hill was damaged, some severely.
 Historic Architect Ward Bucher, acting as the owner’s agent, met roofers and arranged for temporary coverings of the most damaged areas.
 On the same visit, the team measured a partially collapsed first floor of the historic Hunt Club building.
 The damage was due to poor structural design a 150 years ago and frequent inundation due to high tides.

 In May, just a few days later, Baltimore was hit by the worst coastal flooding it had seen since Hurricane Isabel.
-Driven by the storm winds earlier in the week, the tidewater was now a foot above the first floor of the Hunt Club.
-In the weeks ahead, Encore will be assisting in developing a plan for elevating this and other buildings at Medicine Hill.
+Driven by the storm winds earlier in the week, the tidewater rose a foot above the first floor of the Hunt Club.
+Over the next weeks, Encore assisted in developing a plan for elevating this and other buildings at Medicine Hill.